Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

     - From input to last layer.
   - Backward Pass:
     - Calculate the error from predict output and target.
+    - Gradient are computed for each weight, for steepest direction in loss function
   - Weight Update:
     - The optimizer use gradient and learning rate to control the update step.